DjangoGirls/organizer-manual/after_the_event/README.md

 - Create a Facebook group for your attendees and coaches.
 This is a good way to share learning resources, provide help and for people to keep in touch.
 - Maybe even organize a follow up meeting to meet for a coffee?:) If possible already announce the date of the follow up event at the workshop so people can get excited about the next meeting.

+### Evaluation form for participants and coaches

+It is important to get feedback from attendees and coaches after the workshop.
+What worked?
+What did not?
+What we can improve?
+This questions are very important and it is great to know answers before organizing the second edition, right :)?

+Make sure the forms are anonymous.
+Please note that if you ask for their coach name, the form is not so anonymous anymore.

 #### Tell people about our "Your Django Story" interview series